jasonsbeer/Amiga-N2630/README.md

 1. Accelerator card for the Amiga 2000 computer.
 2. Compatible with either 2 or 4* layer Amiga 2000 boards and the Amiga 2000 EATX.
 3. Motorola 68030 microprocessor running at 25MHz, which can be disabled to enhance compatability with non-compliant software.
-4. Motorola 68882 math coprocessor running at 25MHZ or can be independently clocked up to the rated speed of the 68882.
+4. Motorola 68882 math coprocessor running at 25MHZ or greater.
 5. 8 megabytes of Zorro 2 RAM that can be used even when the 68030 processor is disabled.
-6. 112 megabytes of Zorro 3 RAM.
+6. 128 megabytes of Zorro 3 RAM.
-7. PATA/IDE drive support that can be used even when the 68030 processor is disabled.
+7. PATA/IDE hard drive port that can be used even when the 68030 processor is disabled.
 SCSI.DEVICE required in Kickstart for AUTOBOOT.**

 *Motorola 68000 CPU must be removed from 4-layer boards for proper operation.